Update the Connect iOS library

 1. Update the SDK to version 2.0.8.

-2. Remove the EOCore and Tealeaf imports after upgrading.
+2. If you use Swift Package Manager or CocoaPods, remove the EOCore and Tealeaf imports after upgrading.
 The import Connect statement is sufficient.
+If you use Carthage, keep all three imports — the separate frameworks are still required at this version.

 3. Choose an upgrade path for your SDK initialization: